microsoft/botframework-solutions/docs/_docs/skills/handbook/skill-oauth.md

 ## Overview

 In azure bot service, a bot can use OAuth to gain access to online resources that require authentication.
-It's documented here: https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-authentication?view=azure-bot-service-4.0&tabs=aadv1%2Ccsharp and https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-concept-authentication?view=azure-bot-service-4.0.
+It's documented here: [Add Authentication to a bot](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-authentication?view=azure-bot-service-4.0&tabs=aadv1%2Ccsharp) and [Bot authentication](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-concept-authentication?view=azure-bot-service-4.0).
 When your bot is working as a skill, meaning to your users, instead of talking to your bot directly through various channels, they are actually using your skill as a backend service when talking to another bot/virtual assistant, OAuth is also supported.

 ## OAuth flow